Unbraiding the Bounce: Superluminality around the Corner

 Both divergent and vanishing sound speeds correspond to infinitely strongly coupled fluctuations.
-Indeed, using the uncertainty relation \cite{Vikman:2012bx,Easson:2016klq} one can find that on short length scales in weakly coupled theories
+Indeed, in weakly coupled theories on short length scales $\ell$, where $\left(kc_{s}\right)^{2}\gg\left|z''/z\right|$, one can use the uncertainty relation \cite{Vikman:2012bx,Easson:2016klq} to find

 Further estimating $\delta v'_{\ell}\simeq\omega_{\ell}\delta v_{\ell}\simeq c_{s}\ell^{-1}\delta v_{\ell}$ we obtain

 Hence larger values of $c_{s}$ correspond to larger velocity fluctuation $\delta v'_{\ell}$ on all short scales.
 Whereas vanishingly small $c_{s}$ corresponds to a huge $\delta v_{\ell}$.
 In these non-canonical theories both the field and the canonical momentum do enter the interaction vertices.
 Clearly very large (divergent) quantum fluctuations is a pathology.
 The only way to avoid these estimations is to assume that the theory is strongly coupled, so that the uncertainty relation is not saturated and that the fluctuation of momentum $\delta v'_{\ell}$ is not related to the fluctuation of the field $\delta v_{\ell}$ as it is in the quantum oscillator case.
 But then the theory is clearly strongly coupled in the quantum mechanical sense.
 In order to enter the unmodified Phantom bouncing stage and leave it without either starting or ending in these strongly-coupled regimes one has to modify dynamics on time-scales of $10$ $t_{pl}$ which is a clear challenge for the scenario.